jgsn13/dwm/README.md

 **ranger** (Optional).

 **slock** (Optional).

+A file called **gittoken** in your home directory with your git token without blank spaces.

 ***Don't use root user to install, use `sudo`, otherwise the makefile will create folders/files in the wrong place***